-You have a highly successful online store, a loyal community of customers in love with your brand, an audience of fans on popular social networks, and a question lurking in the back of your mind:
+As an ecommerce merchant, you might have a highly successful online store, a loyal community of customers in love with your brand, an audience of fans on social networks, and a question lurking in the back of your mind:

-But before you get too ahead of yourself, what I’m really alluding to is testing the waters by considering opening up a pop up shop.
-That’s right, a temporary setting which could last for a day or up to as much as three months, where you can sell your products without the headache of committing to a lease, managing swarms of employees, or thinking about how to consistently drive loads of foot traffic to your doorstep.
+But you don't have to sink significant cash into a full-fledged storefront to dip your toe in the offline sales world.
+Before you get too ahead of yourself, we'd suggest you explore the option of opening up a pop-up shop.
+A pop-up shop is a temporary retail activation which could last for a day or as long as three months, where you can sell your products without the headache of committing to a lease, managing swarms of employees, or thinking about how to consistently drive loads of foot traffic to your doorstep.

-The first rule of selling in a physical retail environment is the good old saying, it’s all about “location, location, location,” and that’s precisely what this post will look to cover.
-By the end, you’ll have a good grasp on how to start a pop up shop and plenty of location ideas to consider when you’re ready to take that step and start selling offline.
+And the first rule of selling in a pop-up shop is the good old saying: “Location, location, location.”
+Here, we'll tackle the topic of figuring out the type of pop-up shop that works best for your business.
+By the end, you’ll have a good grasp on how to start a pop-up shop and plenty of location ideas to consider when you’re ready to take that step and start selling offline.

 1. A Store-Within-a-Store

-The benefits of this scenario are plenty, you typically get move-in ready space that requires minimal setting up while getting access to the store’s existing foot traffic.
+Ecommerce brands without an offline presence can enjoy a number of benefits in this scenario — you typically get a move-in ready space that requires minimal setup while getting access to the store’s existing foot traffic.
 Meanwhile, the existing store owner will save on rent while generating new foot traffic from the the buzz you help create.

 2. Gallery or Event Space